 Our Melbourne based podiatrists are orthotic experts with specialist training in biomechanics and orthotic design.
 They cater for both adult orthotics and children’s orthotics.
 Orthotics (arch support and arch support insoles) improve the function and efficiency of feet and lower limb joints by redistributing excessive pressures and loads, improving postural stability and function, and reducing tissue stress and pain.
 Our Cheltenham clinic, Melbourne, offer a complete range of orthotic services, including soft orthotics, and rigid orthotics for a range of footwear.
 See Orthotics Blog

-Cheltenham Podiatry offer tailor made devices by using 3D laser foot scan.
+Cheltenham Podiatry offer tailor made devices by using 3D laser foot scan and this can now be combined with 3D printed custom orthotics.
 The design of a custom orthotic for each patient depends on many factors, e.g. biomechanical assessment, shoes, activity, medical conditions, and foot pathology.
-There is a huge array of materials, paddings ,that can be used to manufacture both soft orthotics and rigid orthotics.
+There is a huge array of materials, paddings, that can be used to manufacture both soft orthotics and rigid orthotics.
 Your podiatrist will conduct a gait analysis and biomechanical assessment to ensure the appropriate device is issued.
 An orthotic prescription is often accompanied with a treatment program of muscle stretching, strengthening, mobilization, and footwear selection where appropriate.
 See Blog

 Semi-custom orthotics are pre-made from a template that can be manipulated to suit an individual’s need.
 They are available in soft or rigid materials with a large disposal of paddings and materials.
 A Gait analysis and biomechanical assessment is an initial requirement to ensure the correct device is employed.
 Orthotic prescription is often accompanied with a treatment program of muscle stretching, strengthening, mobilization and footwear selection where appropriate.